akshitagupta15june/Face-X/Face-Recognition/Android_face_recognition_with_deep_learning/README.md

 - make clean (executes ndk-build clean)
 - make (executes ndk-build)
 - make install (copies the libs to the folder /src/main/jniLibs/armeabi-v7a)

+## Acknowledgements

+This library was developed by Michael Sladoje and Mike Schälchli and to the thesis supervisors Dr. Martin Loeser, Dr. Oliver Dürr, Diego Browarnik.